TheEpicSmoking/Toggle/README.md

-# Toggle Device Script
+# Toggle

-This is a Windows batch script that toggles the status of specific input devices (Pen, Touch Screen, and Touch Pad) using the DevCon command-line utility.
+This is a little Windows batch script that toggles the status of specific input devices (Pen, Touch Screen, and Touch Pad in my case) using the DevCon command-line utility.

 ## Features